-- Suspension of all payments for six months through September 30, 2020
+- Suspension of all payments through September 30, 2021 (extended to January 2022)

 - No collection, wage garnishment, or seizure of tax refunds will happen (backdated to March 13, 2020)

-There were already protections in place to reduce your Income Based payment if you lost your job.
+There were already protections in place to reduce your income-based payment if you lost your job.

 However, millions of people were about to lose their jobs at the same time, and this is clearly not what loan servicers are built for.

 Borrowers needed federal help because many don't know how to recalculate their payment

 Servicers like FedLoan Servicing shut down many of their operations at the beginning of the coronavirus pandemic.